Learning to Code with SVG

 Lecture:

 This lesson will draw 1 circle element on a 600x600 grid.
 The circle will be stroked with a dashed line.
-By calculating the circumference of the circle, the dashed line can be made to finish perfectly, creating even spacing all the way around the circle.

 The circle element will be reused, reducing it's size each time using the scale transformation.